Sexual Assault

 We are lawyers specialized in Sexual Assault

-In addition to the necessary requirements for the consummation of the sexual assault, there are a series of aggravating factors that increase the seriousness of the crime and therefore its sentences.
+In addition to the requirements for the consummation of sexual assault, a series of aggravating factors increase the seriousness of the crime and, therefore, its sentences.

 This crime, as indicated in the Penal Law, will be punished with a penalty of five to ten years for those circumstances included in the penal code, article 178, and from twelve to fifteen years for those of article 179, provided that any of the following premises are fulfilled:

-- When two or more persons act jointly in the sexual aggression.
+• When two or more persons cooperate in sexual aggression.

-- If in order to commit the crime, the accused has benefited from a relationship of superiority or kinship with respect to the victim, being an ascendant, descendant or sibling, by nature or adoption.
+• If to commit the crime, the accused has benefited from a relationship of superiority or kinship to the victim, is an ascendant, descendant, or sibling by nature or adoption.

-The penalties will be imposed in its superior half when two or more of the above mentioned circumstances are fulfilled.
+The penalties will be imposed in its superior half when two or more circumstances are fulfilled.

 Sexual aggression against minors

-From the age of 16, the person is considered to have sufficient consciousness to give sexual consent.
+From 16, the person is considered to have sufficient consciousness to give sexual consent.

-The sentence will be imposed in its upper half if any of the aggravating circumstances mentioned above are met.
+The sentence will be imposed in its upper half if any aggravating circumstances mentioned above are met.

 Rape as a sexual assault

-Rape is the most serious crime within sexual assault since it is the maximum expression of it and, like other crimes such as sexual abuse, it occurs without the consent of the victim.
+Rape is the most severe crime within sexual assault since it is the maximum expression of it, and, like other crimes, such as sexual abuse, it occurs without the victim’s consent.
 It also carries a longer sentence, with penalties ranging from six to twelve years.

-Rape consists of carnal access, vaginally, anally or or orally, or the introduction of bodily members or objects by any of the first two ways.
+Rape consists of carnal access, vaginally, anally, or orally, or the introduction of bodily members or objects in any of the first two ways.

 It is considered sexual assault because the perpetrator uses violence or intimidation to commit it.